madhukardwivedi/Data-Driven-Q-A-Energy-Data-using-RAG/README.md

 # Data-Driven-Q-A-Energy-Data-using-RAG
 EnergyQnA is a data-driven question-answering platform designed to deliver analytical insights from energy datasets.
-Leveraging advanced technologies such as FAISS vector search, LLMs (Large Language Models), and semantic embeddings, this project transforms raw energy data into meaningful answers to complex queries.
+Using advanced technologies such as FAISS vector search, LLMs (Large Language Models), and semantic embeddings, this project transforms raw energy data into meaningful answers to complex queries.